 Physical Science Award - This award is sponsored by the Dow Chemical Michigan Operations.
 Dow Chemical Company is a diversified chemical company that harnesses the power of innovation, science and technology to constantly improve what is essential to human progress.
 Programs considered for this award: Agriculture, Biotechnology-Pre, Chemical Process Tech., Chemical Tech., Chemistry Majors, Conservation, Environmental Tech, Forestry, Geography, Geology, Natural Resources, Physics, Water Environmental Technology.

-2014 The Dow Chemical Company Michigan Operations Award Winner - Darren J. Mort
+2015 The Dow Chemical Company Michigan Operations Award Winner - Kelly L. Setula

 - 2015 - Kelly L. Setula; 2014 - Darren J. Mott; 2013 - Ryan McInnis

 Life Sciences Award - The Julius & Irene Sutto Student Award for Life Sciences Endowment has been established by gifts from Mr. Sutto in memory of his wife, to honor a top student enrolled in the Life Sciences.
 Delta College’s Life Sciences includes: Biology Majors, Biotechnology-Pre, Dentistry-Pre, Dietetics-Pre, Medical Tech.-Pre, Medicine-Pre, Mortuary Science-Pre, Occupational Therapy-Pre, Optometry –Pre, Osteopathy-Pre, Pharmacy-Pre, Physical Therapy-Pre, Veterinary Medicine-Pre and related transfer medical fields.

-2014 Julius & Irene Sutto Award Winner - Michelle A. Rousseau
+2015 Julius & Irene Sutto Award Winner - Samuel J. Howell

 - 2015 - Samuel J. Howell; 2014 - Michelle A. Rousseau; 2013 - Brooke Ryan